ndjinga/CoreFlows/Documentation/PhysicalModels/NSModelsPage.md

 The constant parameters $\lambda, \nu,\vec g, K_r$ and the fields $\phi(\vec x),\: \Phi(\vec x),\: K_s(\vec x)$ can be set by the user.

-* The class : \ref SinglePhase implements the single phase model
+* The class : [SinglePhase](../../Models/inc/SinglePhase.hxx) implements the single phase model

 * \subpage ExampleSinglePhase "Here are C and Python example scripts using the single phase model "